Swan Youth Project, Paradise Road, Downham Market, Norfolk, PE38 9JE | t. 01366 386259

 Assistant Manager (Family and Youth worker)

-Sonja spent many years working at then managing a local pre-school and has a Diploma in Leadership EYF.
+Sonja spent many years working at then managing a local pre-school and has a Diploma in Leadership EYF and more recently has become a Trauma Informed Practitioner.
 She brings a calm and supportive approach to all families and young people she supports here at the centre.
 Sonja also assists in managing the project overall and is the deputy safeguarding lead.
 She has 2 teenage boys, who allow her to try out all of her own advice at home!

 Louise Ramsey